 4. You have emailed these contacts within the past year.

 Email addresses that are over a year old bounce at a significantly higher rate than more recently acquired email addresses.
 Addresses change.
 People change companies, ISPs, and last names.
 Emails that are sent to stale addresses are much more likely to be hard bounced or marked as spam.
-If your contacts haven’t heard from you in over twelve months, it’s time to use valid inbound marketing tactics to attract them to you all over again.
-You can also use an re-engagement campaign to reach out to these contacts to make sure you are sending to engaged contacts.
+To re-engage some of your contacts so you can continue building a relationship with them, check out this project.